CodeYourFuture/CYF-Workshops/git-day-1/README.md

 👓 Notice what happens when you carry out step 1.

+Explain what you think will happen if you don't stage anything in your working directory.

 2. View the **Staged Changes** area in your **Source Control** panel.

 ### 📸 Creating the commit

 Once we've staged changes, then we can **commit** these changes.